ekaraogullari/ekaraogullari/README.md

 Eylem Karaoğulları | Senior Cybersecurity Engineer, Information Technology Project Manager, Offensive Security Addict, Red Teamer

-The Art of the Unintended: Hack All The Things

 Areas of Expertise

 ### Cybersecurity